Skip to content

 <document type="concept" version="2" />

 This yields type: "concept" and version: 2.
 Malformed XML is reported as a per-file parse error.
+An entity docmeta cannot resolve is not malformed XML: no external DTD is ever fetched, so a reference such as &nbsp; is left as written and the file is still read.

 HTML metadata comes from the document head: